googleapis/java-trace/README.md

 To get help, follow the instructions in the [shared Troubleshooting document][troubleshooting].

+## Transport

+Stackdriver Trace uses gRPC for the transport layer.

 ## Java Versions

 Java 7 or above is required for using this client.